tensorflow/decision-forests/documentation/tensorflow_serving.md

 [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) is a system to run TensorFlow models in production environments.
-More precisely, TensorFlow Serving is a binary that expose model predictions through gRPC and HTTP.
+More precisely, TensorFlow Serving is a binary that exposes model predictions through gRPC and HTTP.
 The TF-Serving team publishes a
 [pre-compiled release](https://www.tensorflow.org/tfx/serving/docker) compatible
 with models only containing *canonical* TensorFlow ops.